-The terms and conditions of the Other Accident Insurance coverages are set forth in the group insurance policies issued by LINA.
+The terms and conditions of the coverages are set forth in the group insurance policies issued by the Life Insurance Company of North America (LINA).
 The group policies are available for review from the Plan Administrator.

-In the event of a conflict between the description in this Guide and the provisions of the insurance policies, the insurance policies will govern.
+In the event of a conflict between the description and the provisions of the insurance policies, the insurance policies will govern.